Tachi107/cloudflare-ddns/README.md

 If your libcurl is older than version 7.64.1 (for example in Debian 10) you'll see a lot of connection logs related to DNS over HTTPS lookups; that's a [libcurl bug](https://github.com/curl/curl/issues/3660), and there's nothing I can do about it :/

+If you're interested in only building the library, you can pass `-Dexecutable=false` to `meson setup`.

 ## Systemd timer

 Here's an example of a systemd service + timer that checks and eventually updates one DNS record